Isser Harel: Head of the Mossad

-On 22 September 1952, Yisrael (now Isser) was appointed head of the newly established Mossad.
+On 22 September 1952, Harel was appointed head of the newly established Mossad.
 From his appointment until his resignation on 25 March 1963, Harel also held responsibility for the Shin Bet, where the head of the Shin Bet was subordinate to his directives.
 This dual role earned Harel the title "Mossad Chief" or "The Head of Israeli Security Services."
 To emphasize this hierarchy, the Mossad was officially referred to as the "Central Institute for Intelligence and Security" (later renamed the "Mossad for Intelligence and Special Tasks").
 After Harel's resignation in 1963, the dual role was abolished and has never been reinstated.
 Isser Harel was the only individual in the history of the State of Israel to hold a position that consolidated both internal and external intelligence responsibilities, giving him unprecedented power.
 Harel participated in leadership meetings of the ruling Mapai party, where he would also report on the activities of opposition parties.

 For eleven years, Harel served as the head of Israeli intelligence services, during which time the organizational structures and operational methods of the security services were formed and refined.
 These years also saw significant intelligence and security achievements.
 In 1953, the Shin Bet successfully exposed the right-wing extremist underground, leading to the prosecution of its members.
 However, some critics claimed that Harel exhibited authoritarian behavior and tended to bypass legal boundaries when necessary, as seen in the case of Operation Bren, where the body of an Israeli officer suspected of selling military secrets to Egypt was secretly disposed of following his accidental death during his arrest.